Radio Cult API reference

 Generating an API key

-To generate your station's API key, simply head over to the API key settings page.
-On this page you will be able to generate a new API key, or delete and roll your key if you already have one.
+To generate an API key for your station, simply head over to the API key settings page.
+On this page you will be able to generate new secret and publishable API keys.
+You can delete or roll API keys at any point.

 Your station ID